-Nonvitreous tile.
+- Non-vitreous tile.
 Bisqueware and terra cotta are not glass-like at all.
-This is the most absorbent rating for tile, and it's usually used as decorative or wall tile.
+This is the most absorbent type of tile; it's usually used as decorative or wall tile.

 - Impervious tile.
 This is the least porous tile and is well-suited for high-moisture indoor areas such as baths and showers.

 Whether you are working in the kitchen, doing a new build, installing new floors, laying a tile patio outdoors or renovating your bathroom, be sure to hire a reputable tile installation contractor.
 Tile flooring that is not put in place perfectly will look lumpy and uneven.
 A poorly installed kitchen backsplash can lower your future home sale price.
 Improperly installed shower tiles can end up costing more in the long run when leaks occur.
 If you are working on a larger kitchen or bathroom remodel, it is likely that your general contract will hire the tile installation pro as one of their subcontractors.
 However, if this is an isolated job or you are acting as your own project manager, the task falls to you to find an experienced tile worker who can handle your tile installation.
 The first step is to research local pros and narrow it down to a few that fit your needs.